Remains of a Byzantine village on the north side of the upper section of Beit Haemek brook. A recommended site for a short hike in the spring time.

 An interesting carved-in stone lies near the structure, and may have been part of the church.

-To the north-east of the pool are the remains of other structures, such as seen below.
+To the north-east of the reservoir are the remains of other structures, such as seen below.

 A closer view of one of the structures.